 The Log Screen offers tabs that list the current alarms and the alarm/event history.
-Table 5.4 below, describes the alarm messages you may see in the logs.
+Table 5.4 on the next page, describes the alarm messages you may see in the logs.

 To view the logs:

 - 1. At the main menu, select the Log icon, and press Enter. - 2.
 Use the arrow buttons to move the cursor left/right and select a tab, then press Enter to display the log for the selected tab.